 As was the case last year, free practice one will take place on Friday but at a slightly delayed time to a regular weekend.

-A regular three-part qualifying session will then take place with this session deciding the grid for the sprint race only.
+A regular three-part qualifying session will then take place later on Friday, with this session deciding the grid for the sprint only.

-In a change to last year, the driver that sets the fastest time in qualifying will be noted in the history books as winning pole position, even though they may not start Sunday's race from the top spot on the grid.
+In a change to last year, the driver that sets the fastest time in qualifying will be noted in the record books as claiming pole, even though they may not start Sunday's race from the top spot on the grid.

-Saturday will see an hour of running for practice two although teams are unable to make substantial changes given that they remain in parc ferme conditions.
+Saturday will see an hour of running for practice two although teams are unable to make substantial changes to the cars given they remain in parc fermé conditions.

-Last year, points were only on offer to the top three with the sprint winner securing three points, with two for second and one for third.
+Last year, points were only on offer to the top three, with the sprint winner securing three points, with two for second and one for third.

-This time around, greater importance has been placed on sprint with points all the way down to eighth in a bid to encourage overtaking in the midfield.
+This season, greater importance has been placed on the sprint, with points all the way down to eighth in a bid to encourage overtaking in the midfield.